ycc140/fastapi_pytest/docs/index.md

   * Using the Repository and the Dependency Injection design patterns.
   * Using DB foreign key table linking with a cascading delete constraint.
   * Using bulk `Upsert` techniques with SQLModel and alchemy ORM handling.
+  * How to split a document batch > 5000 documents into sub-batches.
   * Using colorized and unified logs with the same formatting for all components.
   * Explains how and where to add OpenAPI documentation to enrich the user experience.
   * How to get SQLModel to do validation even when the `table=True` flag is set.